 'Mathematical modelling: Cracking codes' is one of our new teaching sequences for V9

-- On the 'Sequence overview' tab you'll find all the lessons in this sequence and curriculum alignment.
+- On the 'In this sequence' tab you'll find all the lessons in this sequence, a suggested implementation plan and curriculum alignment.

 - Have you taught this sequence?
 Use the Feedback button to let us know how it went!